Tuesday, August 12, 2025

 Why Polygamy was considered Necessary for Exaltation?
 Obtaining Godhood was about Godly Kingdom Building with your "Talents" & The Propagation of the Male Seed

 Note that in laying out the evidence below I am not in any way advocating modern polygamy.
 I am also not arguing that the ideas below should be taught today as Mormon doctrine.
 This is only meant to show that original Mormonism was different from what is taught today in the modern LDS (Brighamite) Church.
-I am only presenting this information for its historical value as evidence that Mormonism after 1840 and up until about 1900, had grown into a more Indo-European religion in its rejection of the Pauline and Augustinian ideals of celibacy with its radical pendulum swing in the opposite direction: toward the doctrine of procreating male God-kings spreading their seed through wives and concubines.
-As I see it, neither extreme (celibate priests or polygamist priests) is healthy or ideal in our modern society.
-In other words, neither the body-despising Pauline ideal of celibacy nor the male-centered Nauvoo era LDS doctrine -- of accumulating wives to prove your worthiness for future godhood -- is ideal in today's world.
+I am only presenting this information for its historical value as evidence that Mormonism after 1840 and up until about 1900, had grown into a mote ancient Hebraic and Indo-European religion when it came to its rejection of the Augustinian body despising ideas and monkish celibacy in other version of Christianity; with instead Mormonism's radical pendulum swing in the opposite direction toward the doctrine of procreating male kings and queens growing their kingdom through the male seed by way of wives and concubines like the biblical patriarchs of old.
+As I see it, neither extreme (celibate priests or polygamist priests) is ideal in our modern society.
+In other words, neither the body-despising Augustinian ideals nor Nauvoo era LDS polygamy -- of accumulating wives to prove your worthiness for future godhood -- is ideal in today's world.
 Having said that, I'm not going to shy away from explaining below why polygamy was actually practiced in the Mormon Church for nearly a 100 years!

 Did early Mormon Prophets and Apostles teach the doctrine that plural marriage was necessary for the highest degree of glory in the celestial kingdom?
 Let's start with what Joseph Smith, the Prophet of the Restoration, had to say.
 According to Joseph's scribe Willam Clayton: